“Paris Street, Rainy Day” by Gustave Caillebotte

-Photography influenced Caillebotte, and he made some of the figures appear out of focus, and others in sharper focus, including the features in the background, which become progressively less focused and intense.
+Photography influenced Caillebotte, and he made some of the figures seem out of focus, and others in sharper focus, including the features in the background, which become progressively less focused and intense.
 The cropping of the man to the far right, further suggests the influence of photography.

 2010 photograph of the Place de Dublin depicted in the painting.

 The picture above of today’s Place de Dublin, Paris shows the loss of unique character with the loss of the cobblestones, which represent a lost past in this painting.